 Additional Rate for CEs: $25

-CEs: 48 CEs pending for LMFTs, LICSWs, LMHCs, and Lic.
+CEs: 48 CEs approved for LMFTs, LICSWs, LMHCs, and Lic.
 Psychologists

 Target Audience: Marriage & Family Therapists, Social Workers, Mental Health Counselors, Psychologists

 Level: Intermediate; prior completion of 4-Day EFT Externship required